HPrinz/sketch-recognition/README.md

 ## Credits and Thanks

-The implementation of the SVM is based on the exercise code providede by [Prof. Dr.-Ing.
+The implementation of the SVM and CNN is based on the exercise code provided by [Prof. Dr.-Ing.
 Kristian Hildebrand](http://hildebrand.beuth-hochschule.de/#/)

 The SVM approach is described in [How Do Humans Sketch Objects?
 (Eitz et al. 2012)](http://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/)